Netnod/vadarklockan/docs/source/index.rst

 are many several security-critical protocols that either completely stop working or that lose much of their security.

-* DNSSEC, which is needed to look up names on the internet, will not work at all if the clock in a client is off by more than five minutes.
-It's possible to fall back to plain DNS without security, but that opens up the client to man in the middle attacks: someone who can monitor and affect the communication between client and server can force DNS to give wrong answers for domain name name lookups.
+* DNSSEC, which is needed to look up names on the internet, needs correct time to validate signed DNS records.
+It is possible to fall back to plain DNS without security, but that opens up the client to man in the middle attacks: someone who can monitor and affect the communication between client and server can force DNS to give wrong answers for domain name name lookups.
 You might think that you are talking to "example.com", while you're actually talking to someone completely different who is impersonating that server.

 * TLS (formerly known as SSL) needs correct time to verify the validity of the certificates used.
 TLS is the base for many other